 It looked at whether she originally intended to break the law.

-A lot of people argue you didn't need intent to break classification laws, you just have to release uh uh improperly uh classified information or mishandle it.
+A lot of people argue you didn't need intent to break classification laws.

-So once the investigation got short-circuited, the idea of obstruction or other things uh never really got fully looked at.
+So once the investigation got short-circuited, the idea of obstruction or other things never really got fully looked at.

 Yeah, I agree.

-Uh is there any statute of limitations aspects that could complicate this, Sarah?
+Is there any statute of limitations aspects that could complicate this, Sarah?

-Uh there are some statute of limit uh limitations aspects that could complicate it, but I don't think in any way, shape, or form that should stop them.
+But I don't think in any way, shape, or form that should stop them.

-Uh I believe in january uh there's kind of a final date for some of the statute of limitations, but uh one of the things that I think is most important is to go back and look at the law itself.
+But one of the things that I think is most important is to go back and look at the law itself.

-I mean, when you talk about gross negligence under the law, gross negligence means that you know, anything you remove, anything classified that could be intercepted by an enemy state is the reason why that's a felony.
+I mean, when you talk about gross negligence under the law, gross negligence means that, you know, anything you remove, anything classified that could be intercepted by an enemy state is the reason why that's a felony.

 It's the reason why the law stands.